 Cold or Winter Wear

-✓ Windbreaker (With Hood) - Bring 1 good windbreaker (with a hood) that can work for both wind and rain, like this adorable Boys Dinosaur Windbreaker Hoodie.
+✓ Windbreaker (With Hood) - Bring 1 good windbreaker (with a hood) that can work for both wind and rain.

 ✓ Layered Leggings (For Cold Weather) - Children are easily affected by temperature changes, so if the weather will be cold make sure to bring 2 to 3 pairs of base layer pants or leggings for them to go underneath their regular pants.

-✓ Jacket & Sweater - Find 1 quality sweater they can wear everyday, like this Patagonia Pink and Blue Fleece.
-If the weather will be extra cold, they’ll need a second layer like this warm and puffy down jacket.
+✓ Jacket & Sweater - Find 1 quality sweater they can wear everyday.
+If the weather will be extra cold, they’ll need a second layer of warm and puffy down jacket.

 ✓ Gloves / Beanies - Optional pieces you can bring if necessary for weather.